Chart Color Schemes

 Victor Harbor ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Victor Harbor was found to have below average cultural diversity, with 80.6% of its population born in Australia, 92.2% being citizens, and 96.4% speaking English only at home.
-The dominant religion in Victor Harbor is Christianity, comprising 43.9% of the population.
-Notably, Judaism makes up 0.0% of the population, which is consistent with the percentage across Rest of SA.
+Victor Harbor has a low level of cultural diversity, with 80.6% of its population born in Australia, 92.2% being citizens, and 96.4% speaking English only at home.
+Christianity is the predominant religion in Victor Harbor, comprising 43.9% of the population.
+There is no representation of Judaism in Victor Harbor, which aligns with the regional average of 0%.

 Frequently Asked Questions - Diversity